Suhasygowda/masterChefRecipesBot/README.md

 # 🍳 Recipe Chatbot

+🚫 This project is for Reading only.
+❗ Cloning, copying, or using any part of the code without permission is not allowed.

 A conversational recipe assistant built using the MERN stack and powered by Generative AI via the Gemini API.

 ---